Overview

 Spray and Pray

 Photographers can now take numerous shots in quick succession, increasing the likelihood of capturing the perfect moment.
 This approach can be likened to a shooter at a range: a semi-automatic pistol with a 12-round magazine offers limited chances to hit the bullseye, requiring precision and skill.
 Conversely, a modern sporting rifle, such as an AR-15 with a 30-round magazine, offers more opportunities to hit the target through sheer volume, often employing a “spray and pray” method.
+There’s no skill in that approach, they will eventually land on the bullseye at least once.

 Natural Light